 Partial Press was founded in 2015 on the simple belief that publishing is about making work public.
 We are therefore committed to the inexhaustible task of exploring how and when a work becomes public, and who or what constitutes a public.
 We focus on experimental modes of production and dissemination.
 We publish artists’ books, poetry, fiction, essays, and especially those ideas which don’t fall easily into such categories.
-Partial Press was conceived in Chicago, and now resides in Columbia, Missouri.
+Partial Press was conceived in Chicago, and now resides in Madison, Wisconsin.

 Carley Gomez, co-Founder